AlfrescoLabs/bamboo-migration-tools/README.md

 Use `bamboo-to-travis.py` to generate a `.travis.yml` equivalent for a Bamboo build plan.

+Notes:

-Note: this does not call the Bamboo API, instead it works off a local YAML file with the Bamboo build configation inside.
+* this does not call the Bamboo API, instead it works off a local YAML file with the Bamboo build configation inside.
 Such files can be generated from Bamboo via the REST API but access to the Bamboo server is then required in order to pull the YAML file(s) down manually, which you must do before running the script.
+* linked repositories defined at the global level in Bamboo do not have their details dumped in the Bamboo YAML file, so if the plan uses linked repositories then you must have a mapping of `[repository name], [repository URL]` in the file `repositories.csv` in the same directory where you run the script, for all linked repositories referenced

 To echo the `.travis.yml` file content to the console for checking, run the script with the name of the Bamboo YAML file, e.g.